 - Haley & Aldrich’s remediation team helped a mining company conduct voluntary remediation on a complex closed site, a historic vanadium mine.

-Another consulting partner had designed a passive bioreactor remediation system for our client that only needed periodic maintenance when working properly.
-A bioreactor system degrades contaminants in groundwater using natural wetland processes and microorganisms.
-However, the original bioreactor filtration system was underperforming, and the system needed a substantial retrofit.
-This presented a challenge because the original design didn’t allow for much flexibility.
-In addition, the materials needed to rebuild the bioreactor weren’t available locally, and the cost to transport them to the remote high-elevation site would have been astronomical.
+- Another consulting partner had designed a passive bioreactor remediation system for our client, but the system was underperforming and needed a retrofit.
+However, the materials needed to rebuild the bioreactor weren’t available locally, and the cost to transport them to the remote, high-elevation site would have been astronomical.

-Haley & Aldrich staff engaged in extensive pre-planning to ensure efficient project mobilization and completion in a single season.
-Since the original design called for materials that would be difficult and expensive to procure, our team sourced suitable local materials and construction aggregate alternatives.
-We also sought out local sources for the contents of the bioreactor, tested them, and worked with the original designer for acceptance.
+- Our team engaged in extensive pre-planning to ensure efficient project mobilization and completion in a single season, before winter conditions made work impossible.
+Since the original remediation design called for materials that would be difficult and expensive to procure, our team sourced suitable local materials and construction aggregate alternatives.

 For more information, contact: